pdlampe/liri-node-app/README.md

 ```

--Create liri.js
+* Create liri.js
--Create keys.js
+* Create keys.js
     - Hide the Spotify keys in keys.js.
--Create a .env file.
+* Create a .env file.
 This file stores the spotify API keys.
--Create a random.txt file
+* Create a random.txt file

--In liri.js install the following packages...
+* In liri.js install the following packages...
-    -dotenv
-    -fs
-    -node-spotify-api
-    -axios
-    -moment
+    * dotenv
+    * fs
+    * node-spotify-api
+    * axios
+    * moment

--Initiate the app with the spotify functionality
+* Initiate the app with the spotify functionality

--Create the userSwitch function, so the user can navigate between the various commands.
+* Create the userSwitch function, so the user can navigate between the various commands.

--userSwitch function includes the following functionality:
+* userSwitch function includes the following functionality:
-    -findConcert
-    -gotoSpotify
-    -findMovie
-    -doCommand
+    * findConcert
+    * gotoSpotify
+    * findMovie
+    * doCommand

--Here is a breakdown of the
+* Here is a breakdown of the various package and API based functions.
+    -